ncatlab/nlab-content/pages/7683.md

 ## References

+The classical textbook account is in chapter 1 of

+* [[Jean Dieudonné]], _Introduction to the theory of formal groups_, Marcel Dekker, New York 1973.

-A textbook account is for instance in section 10.1 of
+and a more recent textbook account is in section 10.1 of

-* Alexander Polishchuk, _Abelian Varieties, Theta Functions and the Fourier Transform_ {#Polishchuk}
+* [[Alexander Polishchuk]], _Abelian Varieties, Theta Functions and the Fourier Transform_ {#Polishchuk}

 or section 1.7 of